 The clinical costs of gastric balloon surgeries vary depending on the procedure and factors like the surgeon’s experience and the type of facility performing it.
 Gastric balloon surgery costs anywhere between $1200 and $4550 per surgery.
 However, the procedure has a high chance of success, and the success rate is around 90%.

 The cost of gastric balloon surgery varies widely depending on whether you do it in Turkey or at home.
 In Turkey, the cost is approximately 40% less than if you had it done in America.
-So if you are considering gastric balloon surgery, then Istanbul is undoubtedly the place to have it done.
+So if you are considering gastric balloon surgery, then Istanbul is undoubtedly the place to do it.

 Read Also: Gastric Bypass cost in Turkey